mhowlett/NKafka/README.md

 ## NKafka

-This might become a client for Apache Kafka.
+this is an experimental client for Apache Kafka.

-Currently at first milestone: able to produce a single V2 message successfully.
+Currently at second milestone: able to produce a batch of V2 messages successfully.

 ### Motivation